Pearce Estate Park: Features

 Pearce Estate Park includes naturalized, reconstructed wetlands with ponds and streams along its pathways.
 It has a playground, picnic sites, seasonal washrooms, cross-country skiing, walking and biking trails, and access to the kayak rapids.
-Trails include the "Walking on Water Trail," the British Petroleum (BP) "Discovery Trail," and the Ducks Unlimited "Webbed Foot Lane".
+Trails include the "Walking on Water Trail," the BP "Discovery Trail," and the Ducks Unlimited "Webbed Foot Lane".
 The Sam Livingston Fish Hatchery, which is operated by the province, and provincially operated Bow Habitat Station are on the site.
 The nature interpretation facility is "jointly developed and operated" by the province of Alberta, the City of Calgary, along with private and non-profit sectors.
 The park occupies 21 ha hectare which includes 15 ha of wetland area and the adjacent Bow Habitat Station.